-Saskatoon, SK: Today, Saskatoon Airport Authority (SAA) welcomes David Weger as the new Chair of the Board of Directors, and Susan Milburn as the new Vice-Chair.
-The Saskatoon Airport Authority is also happy to announce the nomination of two new members, Tara Reichert and Tammy Van Lambalgen to its Board of Directors.
+Saskatoon, SK: Today, Saskatoon Airport Authority (SAA) is pleased to announce the nomination of two new members, Chief Tammy Cook-Searson and Mark Leach, to the SAA Board of Directors.

 For more information contact:

 Skyxe Saskatoon Airport

 Skyxe Saskatoon Airport is operated by Saskatoon Airport Authority.
 Skyxe Saskatoon Airport is a partner in developing Saskatoon and Saskatchewan by delivering the most valued airport experience in Canada.

 About Chief Tammy Cook-Searson

 As a member of the Lac La Ronge Indian Band (LLRIB), Tammy Cook-Searson was raised on the family trapline near Brabant Lake in Northern Saskatchewan.
 A fluent Cree speaker, Cook-Searson is exceptionally proud of her First Nations heritage, and is a strong advocate of culture, language, and maintaining strong ties to the land.
 At the age of 25, she was elected as a LLRIB Councillor, where she served three terms before being elected as the band’s first female Chief in 2005.
 Cook-Searson is currently serving her sixth conservative term with LLRIB.